sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 DeviceId property of MSFT_PhysicalDisk class (result of Get-PhysicalDisk cmdlet), and disk number in diskpart utility.

+The result is cumulative and includes all disks specified in -DiskNumber and -DiskModel parameters.

 This parameter supports autocompletion.
 When -ComputerName or -CimSession parameters are not specified, autocompletion suggests disks from local computer, where there are single ComputerName or CimSession specified, autocompletion suggests disks from that remote computer.
 Autocompletion does not suggest disk numbers